5 from 4 votes

 Ingredients to make the parmentier potatoes laid out on a plae blue background and labelled.

-Potatoes – Opt for a fluffy potato like Maris Piper for the best roasted garlic potatoes.
+• Potatoes: Opt for a fluffy potato like Maris Piper for the best roasted garlic potatoes.
+Slice them into small cube potatoes for maximum surface area and crispiness.
+Try them in the Crispiest Diced Potatoes in Air Fryer too!

-Herbs – Parmentier potatoes traditionally have either fresh thyme or fresh rosemary, so choose your fave!
+• Herbs: Parmentier potato traditionally has either fresh thyme or fresh rosemary, so choose your fave!
+These aromatics are essential for this dish.

-Garlic – Fresh garlic is best for this recipe as the roasted garlic elevates the flavour profile of the dish when smothered over the herby potatoes.
+• Garlic: Fresh garlic is best for this recipe as the roasted garlic elevates the flavour profile of the dish when smothered over the potatoes recipes when they are ready.
+You can then make this Garlic and Herb Cream Cheese from scratch if you like this flavour combo.

 See the recipe card for full information on all ingredients and quantities.